 A serif is a small ornamental projection off the main stroke of a letter.
 Fonts with this styling are called serif fonts.
 “Sans” is French for “without,” and fonts without these ornaments are labeled as sans serif fonts:

-There are other font styles too — script is another style used on the web, though much less common than serif and sans-serif style fonts.
-Script fonts are designed to replicate the varied and often fluid strokes created by handwriting.
-Script is a harder style to read than serif and sans serif, and should be used only for special cases, like prominent headings and fancy party invitations.
+Script fonts are designed to replicate the varied and often fluid strokes handwriting creates.
+Script is harder to read than serif and sans serif and should be used only in special cases, such as prominent headings and fancy party invitations.

 Kerning